Destroying Fall Muskie Myths

 Muskies, like this giant that legendary Ontario guide Jon Bondy caught in Lake St. Clair, use the edges of their habitat as ambush cover all year long.

 "Another thing that surprised me," says Landsman, "is that huge fish are still using shallow weedy water in late November.
 And it doesn't matter to the fish if the weeds are living, dead or dying.
 Or if they're green and vibrant or brown and withered.
 The weeds still provide good ambush cover.
-So if there is prey fish around, the muskies will be there.
+So if there are prey fish around, the muskies will be there.
 If the prey fish move on and vacate an area, on the other hand, then the muskies will move along with them.

 "I can't tell you how enlightening it was to track a 52-inch muskie into two feet of water on November 23, the last day of the study.
-I followed other muskies into cold shallow weedy water as well.
+I followed other muskies into cold, shallow weedy water as well.
 They would go way back into the marshy cattails.
 Sometimes right up on top of the weeds.
 I am now confident that casting a glider over shallow weeds – dead or alive – in late November is not a waste of time."

 If you've picked yourself up off the floor and dusted yourself off after reading this, you'll be interested to know what Landsman also says: that he frequently found the muskies he was tracking in water that was so shallow he could visibly see the fish cruising along the shoreline and using the edges of the weeds.